joshuachoi0508/officegram/README.md

 ![UploadGif](./app/assets/images/readme/upload.gif)

 ### Follow
-Users can follow each other to get updates on their uploads on the index page.
+Users can follow each other to get updates on each others' uploads on the index page.

 ![FollowGif](./app/assets/images/readme/follow.gif)